 Like the title already says, this is my guide to Barcelona.
 Barcelona is an enormous city and if this is your first time here, some guidance might come in handy.
 Don’t use this as if it is written in stone, but allow yourself to explore on your own a little bit.
 I will just point you in the right directions.
-If this isn’t your first time to Barcelona, for you I have a few of my favorite spots as well!
+If this isn’t your first time to Barcelona, for you I have a few of my favourite spots as well!

-Together with El Raval one of my favorite places of Barcelona.
+Together with El Raval one of my favourite places of Barcelona.
 This area is filled with cool restaurants, art galleries and funky stores.
 Loved by tourists and locals.
 It is nice to wander around in El Born and look at the local shops or enjoy the sun while having a drink and a bite to eat at one of the trendy bars.

 Good Morning Sunshine!

 If you have never been to Barcelona, this is definitely a must visit.
 From here you can easily make a turn to one of the other areas.
 [VISIT] La Rambla is divided into different Ramblas, the first one, Rambla de Canaletes, is where the locals celebrate the victories of FC Barcelona by the fountain.
-At the third Rambla, Rambla de les Flors (you are here when you see the fresh flowers), there is metrostation Liceu.
+At the third Rambla, Rambla de les Flors (you are here when you see the fresh flowers), there is metro station Liceu.
 From here you can follow the road into El Gòtic.
 The fourth Rambla is the Rambla dels Caputxins, from where you can turn into the street Carrer Ferran.
 This leads to the square Plaça Jaume, which leads to El Born.
 Or if you walk a little further down you will see a small entrance to Plaça Reial.
 On the other side of La Rambla you can find your way to El Raval through the street Carrer Nou.
 For now we want to dive into El Born!